microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 Example Default config

 ```
+function main(text, auth) {
+    print("bundler_rodent")
+    try{
+        var bundler = require('./libs/products/bundler');
-"config": {
+        var config = {
             "version" : "2.0.0"
         }
+        bindings.auth = auth
+        bundler.action(text, config)
+    } catch (error) {
+        print(error)
+    }
+}
 ```

 The `config` object defines the settings and parameters for the incident bundler robot.
+This guide only walks you through writing configurations for bundler robots.
+To learn more about creating robots, refer to the [Robots Guide](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/robots-guide/) and [Robots Library](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/robots-library/)

 The version field denotes the version of the bundler configuration, which in this case is "2.0.0".
 In Bundler Config v2.0.0, the Default Config is empty.
 The configuration for a given alert is obtained using nested configurations.
-It's working is explained below
+It's working is explained in further sections.

 ## 4. Nested Configurations
 ---------------------------------------